erinlmcguire/warn_entrepreneurship/README.md

 # warn_entrepreneurship

-# The Entrepreneurial Lag: Predicting Business Formation via Labor Market ShocksExecutive
+# The Entrepreneurial Lag: Predicting Business Formation via Labor Market Shocks

 # Summary
 Does a layoff today predict a new business tomorrow?
 This project analyzes the relationship between WARN Act Layoff Notices and High-Propensity Business Applications (BFS) across the US from 2023–2026.
 While raw correlations suggest a strong link, this study employs OLS Regression and Quarterly Aggregation to reveal a "Geography of Resilience."
 I found that the "9-month incubation period" for new startups is highly predictable in "Incubator" states like Virginia, but the inverse is true for states like California and Washington.